01mf02/notes/README.md

 I tried to checkpoint HOL4 with dmtcp to have a uniform way of creating checkpoints between HOL4 and HOL Light, but this turned out to be a real bitch.
-The problem was the HOL4 creates files of the format ~/.polyml/poly-stats-$pid, and deletes them again as soon as it quits.
-However, when rerunning a checkpointed HOL4 instance, it would not find its corresponding poly-stats-$pid, because its original instance would have quit and deleted it.
+The problem was the HOL4 creates files of the format `~/.polyml/poly-stats-$pid`, and deletes them again as soon as it quits.
+However, when rerunning a checkpointed HOL4 instance, it would not find its corresponding `poly-stats-$pid`, because its original instance would have quit and deleted it.
 After fiddling with this for four hours, I discovered the really nice interface of Poly/ML to checkpoint it natively, and now I'm happily using this.
 It seems to work well